HRen369/simple-projects/python/password-manager/README.md

 - Add Accounts
 - Delete Accounts

+The program uses password validation at each option.
 The master file that contains all of your accounts is encrypted with AES-256 Mode CBC and they are stored locally on your PC.

 ## .env
 This program requires you to have a .env file with the following variables.